rodigu/python-db-connector/README.md

 # python-db-connector

-Simplified appending of dictionary-like values to a SQL database
+Simplified appending of dictionary-like values to a SQL database.

+PyDBCon is in essence a wrapper for the [`pyodbc`](https://pypi.org/project/pyodbc/) library.

 ## contents